davidtstafford/sql-cubed/blog/2019-03-03-SQL-Server-using-Merge-to-Capture-Inserts/index.md

 ```
 ![Identities](./Identities.png)

-As you can see, two were were inserted and the final output from the scope identities show the final ID as 2 and obvisuly disgard the first.
+As you can see, two rows were inserted and the final output from the scope identities show the final ID as 2 and obviously disregard the first.

 SQL server does also offer the _inserted_ table as reference via the _output_ clause.
 ![Output with Insert](./OutputWithInsert.png)
-But there is still no way that this can be tied back to the originating data.
+But there is still no way that this can be tied back to the original data.
 The source dataset cannot be referenced within the output cluase.

->Role on the merge syntax
+>Roll on the merge syntax
 ##### Merge

 ```sql